Red Cross to pluck wounded from Syria's Homs

 Western nations and their Sunni Muslim allies in the Gulf and Turkey seek Assad's overthrow but are wary of intervention, while Russia, China and Shi'ite Iran - Assad's strategic ally - have protected Assad from a tough international response.

-The situation has now become so dire that a United Nations observer force, orginally deployed to monitor a ceasefire, halted patrols on Saturday after convoys were shot at and attacked by crowds.
+The situation has now become so dire that a United Nations observer force, originally deployed to monitor a ceasefire, halted patrols on Saturday after convoys were shot at and attacked by crowds.

 Observatory head Rami Abdelrahman said that in the Latakia barracks raid, fighting went on from Tuesday late until just before dawn on Wednesday.
 Two buildings were destroyed, he said.